Frequently Asked Questions About Christianity, Answered Honestly!

 Proverbs 22:28

-The ancient landmarks, which once marked the boundaries of scripture, have been moved so far back that the words of men are now inside those boundaries, and masquerading as God's inspired word.
-And that is why today any judgment by the Church at all is considered to be unwise, evil, or uncharitable.
-And anyone who preaches that we must live righteously is labeled a legalist who is hypocritically judging others.
+The ancient landmarks, which once marked the boundaries of scripture, have been moved so far back that the words of men are now inside those boundaries, and masquerading as God's inspired Word.
+That is why today any judgment by the church at all is unpalatable and considered unwise, evil, or uncharitable.
+Anyone who preaches that we must live righteously is labeled a legalist who is hypocritically judging others.

 Granted, sometimes Christians can be their own worst enemy.
-For we should not only preach God's word and declare what God's law forbids, but we should also help others to understand God's intention in giving these commandments.
-Yes it is true that it is enough to know that God gave them, thus we should unquestionably obey them, but it is also wise to be patient and explain God's laws in the Spirit of love.
+For we should not only preach God's Word and declare what God's law forbids, but we should also help others to understand God's intention in giving us these Commandments.
+Yes it is true that it is enough to know that God gave them, thus we should unquestionably obey them.
+But it is also wise to be patient and explain God's laws in the Spirit of love and understanding.

 2nd Timothy 2:24-26

-It is the duty of Christians to instruct without bitterness or a misguided zeal, but with humility and leniency.
-And particularly to those who by ignorance or lack of information do err.
-For when people are taught in the Spirit of Christ they may be open to gain knowledge of the word, and begin to grasp what God intends.
-Thus they can better comprehend what they are hearing and reading.
-It is a rewarding experience to see when their heart is made joyful in obedience.
+It is the duty of Christians to instruct without bitterness or misguided zeal, but with humility and leniency, particularly to those who in ignorance or lack of information do err.
+When people are taught in the Spirit of Christ, they may be more open to knowledge of the Word and begin to grasp what God intends by these laws.
+Thus they can better comprehend what they are hearing and reading is for their ultimate good.
+It is a rewarding experience to see their heart made joyful in obedience.
 When we teach a more thorough understanding of scripture, people find that by the Spirit working within them, they are no longer content with merely eliminating (what we might call) serious violations of the law.
 They will begin shaping their everyday lives in order to better serve God on a daily basis.
-It then no longer becomes a question of legalism, but a question of love of God's law, and of a changed and softened heart that their desire is to live by it.
+It then no longer becomes a question of legalism, but a question of Lordship and love of God's laws.
+With the Spirit producing a changed and softened heart, our desire will be to live by the Word rather than be offended by it.

 Psalms 119:10-12

-Great is the realization that exhorting application of Godly and Biblical precepts to man's life is not legalism (no matter how many professed Christians parrot this convoluted line), it is the increase given by God.
-Strict obedience to God's law is not wrong, it is the evidence God has graced us desire the earnest desire to hide His word in our hearts that we might not sin against Him.
-It's not something that we will abhor or disdain as legalism, but nourishment unto life.
+Great is our realization that exhorting faithfulness to Godly and Biblical precepts in one's life is not legalism (no matter how many professed Christians parrot this convoluted line), it is the increase given by God.
+Strict obedience to God's law is not wrong, it is the evidence that God has graced us with an earnest desire to hide His Word within our hearts that we might not sin against Him.
+It's not something that we will abhor or disdain as a strict keeping of the law, but the nourishment unto life.

 Matthew 4:4

-The fact that faithful Christians have an earnest desire to obedience that they stress the need for the Church to obey the scriptures, is the Glory to God.
-Legalism is not hating the sin of the world, nor is it the teaching that Christians should flee from it.
-On the contrary, that is the love of God.
-"Friendship of the world is enmity with God, and whosoever therefore will be a friend of the world is the enemy of God -James 4:4."
-We should all strive to be lawful and overcome the sins and lusts of the flesh.
-Having Biblical rules and guidelines to follow is pure Godliness, and refusing to compromise the word for the sake of artificial unity or ecumenism is a virtue.
-Living (and exhorting to live) a careful, lawful, moral and ordered Christian life, is not something to revile, but for the Church to encourage.
+The fact that faithful Christians have an earnest desire to be obedient, that they will stress the need for the church to obey the Scriptures, is the Glory to God.
+Hating the sin of the world is not unlawful, nor is the teaching that Christians should flee from it.
+On the contrary, this is evidence of the love of God.
+"Friendship of the world is enmity with God, and whosoever therefore will be a friend of the world is the enemy of God" (James 4:4).
+We don't strive to see how far away from God's law we can live, but strive to be lawful and overcome the sins and lusts of the flesh.
+Having Biblical rules and guidelines to follow is pure Godliness, and refusing to compromise the Word for the sake of an artificial unity or ecumenism is a virtue.
+Living (and exhorting to live) a careful, lawful, moral and ordered Christian life, is not something to condemn, but something that the church should encourage.

-Having said this, it is important to understand that legalism is the belief that 'by' our faithfully adhering to good works or deeds or laws, we will merit blessings, rewards or salvation.
+Having said this, it is important not to stray from the definition of legalism as the belief that 'by' our faithfully adhering to good works or deeds or laws, we will merit blessings, rewards or salvation because of those deeds.
 Do not confuse the real meaning of legalism with that which many professed Christians teach.
-Many people today wouldn't know legalism if a book of law fell out of the sky upon their heads.
-And though it goes against the grain to speak out against such misuse of this word, we can by Godly conscience do nothing less.
+Many professing Christians today wouldn't know legalism if a book of law fell out of the sky upon their heads.
+Though it goes against the grain to speak out against the misuse of this word, we can by Godly conscience do nothing less.
 For it's not a matter of what seems right to man (Proverbs 16:25), but of what God declares is right.
-Let us not be 'lawyers' who search the scriptures only to seek loopholes in the law or to find ways to avoid keeping it.
+Let us not be lawyers who search the scriptures only to seek loopholes in the law or to find ways to avoid keeping it.
 For our keeping God's law is not a matter to be grieved over or labeled legalism, it's a matter of love.
 Jesus didn't have disdain for those who loved the law and understood keeping it was evidence of true salvation.
 On the contrary, He bore testimony of those who keep His law in their hearts.
 His disdain was reserved for the "real" hypocrites who thought they could be righteous by keeping the law.

 John 9:41